 Race HQ/ Registration/ The Start & finish Check Point are all at 'Trig Point Field', Aston Hill, Halton, Aylesbury, HP22 5NQ.

 In the highly unlikely event of the field being waterlogged and not viable for parking on the day then a nearby contingency parking area will be established.
 In those circumstances, runners would not be able to access their vehicles between loops but would still have use of the drop bag facility, allowing access to supplies at the end of every loop.
 This scenario will only be necessary in extreme circumstances and will be communicated as far as possible prior to the race, usually 3 or more days out.
 It has not been necessary to use this contingency in any previous years.

-Start/ Finish: Free On Site Parking, Toilets, Water, Pop-Up Centurion Running Store, Free Hot Food and Drinks (Runners only and includes vegetarian and vegan options).
+Start/ Finish: Free On Site Parking, Toilets, Water, Hot Drinks.

 There are NO sleeping facilities at the start or finish.

 No, our permission to use Trig Point field extends only to official vehicles and set up for the hours outside of race registration to final cut off.

 Each race begins at 0700-0715 starting window, each day.
 Your race number will not be posted to you before race day, you will be able collect it from registration.
 All timings are listed on the schedule page.

 Pacers are not permitted anywhere on the course.